-Both the soloist and the conductor performing this evening are very familiar to the Müpa Budapest audience, even though they have never appeared here together before.
+Both the soloist and the conductor performing this evening will be very familiar to the Müpa Budapest audience, even though they have never appeared here together before.
 Whereas we had the opportunity to marvel at the pianist's virtuosity and interpretive ability in 2013 as part of the Rising Stars series run by the European Concert Hall Organisation (ECHO), the conductor was last seen here, as he will be now, with Vienna's legendary ensemble.Igor Levit was born in Nizhny Novgorod in 1987, but settled in Germany with his family in 1995.
-He followed up his studies at Salzburg's Mozarteum at the Hanover University of Music, Drama and Media.
-He has performed at numerous concerts internationally, including in Athens, Hamamatsu, Tel Aviv and Bad Kissingen.
-His intimate relationship with the music of Beethoven is eminently evident from both the recordings he has made thus far and his appearance in Budapest six years ago.
-Tonight, as the soloist performing the Piano Concerto No. 3 in C minor (dating from 1800), he will get the chance to show the Budapest audience that in its opening movement, after the easy conversational style of the previous two Beethoven concertos, begins with a serious and disciplined sound, the 'military' style fashionable at the time.
-This is followed by a confessional Largo and a taut but playful Rondo, which returns to the clear key of C major in its denouement.
+He followed up his studies at Salzburg's Mozarteum by attending the Hanover University of Music, Drama and Media.
+His intimate relationship with the music of Beethoven is eminently evident from both his recordings to date and his appearance in Budapest six years ago.
+As the soloist for the composer's Piano Concerto No.3 in C minor (1800), he will take the Budapest stage with a work that, following the conversational style of Beethoven's previous two concertos, strikes a serious and disciplined tone in its opening movement.

 Presented by: Müpa Budapest